emccorson/onsenguide/GUIDE.md

 ```

 Instead of saving the next URL in the `url` variable, we'll now store it in
 local storage with the key `pokemon__url`.
-The name of each Pokemon will also be
+The name of each Pokémon will also be
 stored in local storage, with its key being `pokemon__` and then its number.
 For
 example, Bulbasaur is number 1, so will be saved as `pokemon__1` in local
 storage.

-When the Pokemon list page is initialised, we should load all the Pokemon we
+When the Pokémon list page is initialised, we should load all the Pokémon we
 already have cached.
-We can do this by looping through all the Pokemon numbers
+We can do this by looping through all the Pokémon numbers
 starting from 1, until we don't get a result from the cache:

 ```javascript